Update: FAIRFIELD, Conn. — All charges in this case were dismissed by Connecticut Superior Court.

-FAIRFIELD, Conn. - A woman who abandoned her car after a crash on Black Rock Turnpike was arrested on drug charges after she was found with more than 70 prescription pills in one bottle, Fairfield police said.
+FAIRFIELD, Conn. - A woman who abandoned her car after a crash on Black Rock Turnpike was arrested after she was found with more than 70 prescription pills in one bottle, Fairfield police said.

 The one-car accident Saturday afternoon damaged the median and a sign, police said.

-A patrol officer later saw Keough walking on Commerce Drive, unsteady on her feet, and stopped her, police said.
+A patrol officer later saw Keough walking on Commerce Drive and stopped her, police said.
 Officers determined she had been the driver of the damaged car, police said.
-She refused to go to the hospital, police said.
+She declined to go to the hospital, police said.

 Officers issued a field sobriety test, which she failed, police said.
-In her car, officers found a pill bottle filled with different kinds of pills, police said.
-A pharmacist identified four types of prescription medication in the bottle, including 22 pills of levothyroxine, 1.5 pills of amitriptyline/perphenazine, 32 pills of adderal and 17 pills of alphrazolam.
+In her car, officers found a pill bottle filled with four different types of prescription medication, according to a pharmacist.

 Police say Keough had no written prescriptions for any of the medications.